 ‘It is a question not of imposing preconceived forms on inert matter, but of intervening in the fields of force and currents of material wherein forms are generated.’
 (Ingold 1993)

-How can a processual art practice based in lens imaging help us to question landscape as a pictorial category fixed in space and time?
+How can an art practice based in lens imaging help us to question landscape as a pictorial category fixed in space and time?
 This essay proposes that we practice landscape as an ongoing process which always surpasses human spatial and temporal framing while enfolding the activity of the human within it.
 Starting with reference to a specific geographic, geological and environmental site, the essay tracks a process of situated making using the smartphone camera as the fulcrum of a performative activity.
 The automatic programmes of digital cameras borrow photographic conventions to produce a particular ‘way of seeing’ (Cosgrove 1984) which maintains landscape as static , grounded and always maintained at a fixed distance, thus setting up subject/object distinctions.
 In the practice outlined here however, such conventions are disrupted through a series of technological/ kinaesthetic engagements which reconfigure relations of figure and ground, surface and depth.
 The series of evolving material formations which emerge are generated by a series of recursive steps -a continual process of transitional folding back upon itself through which the next step of the work takes shape, ‘a recursive futurity’ (Massumi 2005: xxvii).
-In making tangible the practice has no one definitive object of completion but presents itself as an assemblage of parts, which become ‘relational objects for thinking- in -action’ (Manning 2009).
-It is through this process that I explore the work’s ‘expression’ (Massumi 2011: 57) and in returning to the mobile phone camera as the fulcrum of a performative activity, landscape is not only performed as an event of ongoing change but is an activity of temporally situated sharing which can challenge privatised modes of the production and consumption of images.
+In making tangible, the practice has no one definitive object of completion but presents itself as an assemblage of parts, which become ‘relational objects for thinking- in -action’ (Manning 2009).
+It is through this process that I explore the work’s ‘expression’ (Massumi 2011: 57); landscape is not only performed as an event of ongoing change but is an activity of temporally situated sharing which can challenge privatised modes of the production and consumption of images.

-476